Sunnyvale, California: Economy

 Companies based in Sunnyvale include Infinera, Fortinet, Intuitive Surgical, Juniper Networks, LinkedIn, Proofpoint, Inc., Matterport, Inc., and Trimble Inc.

-In the 1950s to the 1970s, Sunnyvale had chrysanthemum farms.
-Takanoshin Domoto, by 1885 was growing chrysanthemums and carnations at their small nursery in Oakland.
+From the 1950s to the 1970s, Sunnyvale had chrysanthemum farms.
+By 1885, Takanoshin Domoto was growing chrysanthemums and carnations at their small nursery in Oakland.
 Bay Area Chrysanthemum Growers Association (BACGA) was established in 1956.
-The 1991 Andean Trade Preference Act "war on drugs" made Colombian, Peruvian, Bolivian and Ecuadorian flowers tariff-free.
+The 1991 Andean Trade Preference Act "war on drugs" made Colombian, Peruvian, Bolivian, and Ecuadorian flowers tariff-free.
 Half Moon Bay and Redwood City were also chrysanthemum business locations.

 Largest employers

 According to the city's 2024 Annual Comprehensive Financial Report, the top employers in the city are: